exyi/diplomka/diplomka/text/3-analysis-2-metrics.md

 We will call all of these contacts "hydrogen bonds" or "H-bonds".
 Ideally, we would measure a hydrogen bond between the hydrogen and the acceptor heavy atom.
-Since the exact hydrogen positions are rarely known, we will instead only consider the distance between heavy atoms (oxygen, nitrogen, or carbon).
+Since the exact hydrogen positions are rarely known, we will instead only consider distances between heavy atoms (oxygen, nitrogen, or carbon).
-Despite the availability of many algorithms for completing PDB structures with missing hydrogens, there are tricky cases where the automatic completion fails.
+Despite the availability of algorithms for adding the hydrogen atoms to PDB structures, there are cases where the automatic completion fails.
 This happens for instance in cases when a base holds charge and thus has an additional hydrogen, such as those [in i-Motif cytosine pairs](https://doi.org/10.1002/anie.202309327).
 Alternatively, the base may be in an unusual tautomeric form where its hydrogens are on different atoms than usual.
 Although it is not very common, it is crucial in some basepair classes, and it is biologically relevant in a number of cases.